Pickens County License Hearing Guide

 If You Refused Testing

 • Refusal Penalty: In Georgia, refusing to submit to a breath, blood, or urine test carries a harsher penalty than failing the test.
-The suspension period for refusing testing is generally [Check GA State Law: Typically 12 months, no limited driving permit].
+The suspension period for refusing testing is typically 12 months, and you are not eligible for a limited driving permit during this suspension.

 • Implied Consent Law in Georgia: Georgia, like most states, has an "implied consent" law.
 This means that by driving on Georgia roads, you have implicitly consented to submit to chemical testing if lawfully arrested for DUI.
-Refusing to take the test can result in serious penalties, as mentioned above.
+Refusing to take the test can result in serious penalties.

 The ALR/Administrative Hearing